Amartya110/XOR-Project/README.md

 # XOR Project Lock – Terminal-Bench Sample Task

-This repository contains a Hard-difficulty Terminal-Bench–style CLI task.
+This repository contains a Medium-difficulty Terminal-Bench–style CLI task.

 The task requires generating a binary key file that satisfies multiple 64-bit arithmetic constraints enforced by a compiled executable.